A Nonsmooth Dynamical Systems Perspective on Accelerated Extensions of ADMM: Introduction

-Recently, a continuous-time perspective for nonsmooth optimization problems has started to emerge.
-For instance, convergence of the dynamical system \eqref{eq:nesterov_ode} with $\nabla \Phi$ replaced by a regularized monotone operator was considered in \cite{Attouch:2018}.
-Also, in the context of minimizing $f+g$, where $f$ is differentiable but $g$ can be nonsmooth, a forward-backward Euler discretization of the differential inclusion

-where $\partial g$ is the subdifferential of $g$, leads to the accelerated proximal gradient method, i.e., a nonsmooth version of \eqref{eq:nesterov} \cite{Attouch:2016b,May:2016}.
-Convergence rates of forward-backward proximal algorithms have also been recently considered~\cite{Attouch:2018b}.

-An important algorithm for nonsmooth problems is the \emph{alternating direction method of multipliers} (ADMM) \cite{Gabay:1976,Glowinsky:1975,Boyd:2011}.
-ADMM is known for its ease of implementation, scalability, and applicability in many important areas of machine learning and statistics.
-In the convex case, ADMM converges at a rate of $\order(1/k)$ \cite{He:2012,Eckstein:2015}, while in the strongly convex case, it converges exponentially \cite{Deng:2016}.
-Many variants of ADMM exist including one that uses a relaxation strategy that empirically improves convergence in some cases \cite{Eckstein:1994,Eckstein:1998}.
-However, few theoretical results are known for relaxed ADMM, with one exception being that it has exponential convergence for strongly convex functions~\cite{Damek:2017,Nishihara:2015,Giselsson:2014,FrancaBento:2016}.
+An important algorithm to solve nonsmooth and composite problems is the \emph{alternating direction method of multipliers} (ADMM) \cite{Gabay:1976,Glowinsky:1975}; see \cite{Boyd:2011} for a review.
+In the convex case, ADMM converges at a rate of $\order(1/\epsilon k)$ \cite{He:2012,Eckstein:2015}, while in the strongly convex case it converges exponentially \cite{Deng:2016}.
+Variants of ADMM exist, including one that uses relaxation \cite{Eckstein:1994,Eckstein:1998}.
+Relaxed ADMM (R-ADMM) also has exponential convergence for strongly convex functions \cite{Giselsson:2014,FrancaBento:2016}.
+Moreover, an \emph{accelerated} variant of ADMM (A-ADMM) has been proposed \cite{Goldstein:2014}.
+While numerical experiments \cite{Goldstein:2014} show that A-ADMM may outperform Nesterov's method, its convergence rates in general settings are unknown.

-An accelerated version of ADMM was recently proposed in \cite{Goldstein:2014} and called fast ADMM (although herein we call it accelerated ADMM, or A-ADMM for short).
-For a composite objective $f + g$, with $f$ and $g$ both strongly convex and $g$ quadratic, A-ADMM attains a convergence rate of $\order(1/k^2)$ \cite{Goldstein:2014}.
-While numerical experiments in \cite{Goldstein:2014} show that A-ADMM may outperform Nesterov's method for some problems, we are not aware of any other rate of convergence results for such a method.

-Recently, we obtained a differential equation modeling the continuous limit of A-ADMM \cite{Franca:2018}.
-We also showed that the underlying dynamical system has a convergence rate of $\order(1/t^2)$ under a convexity assumption.
-The work in the current paper is a significant extension of our previous paper~\cite{Franca:2018} in many ways that include the following: (i) In~\cite{Franca:2018}, all functions were assumed to be \emph{differentiable}, whereas here we allow all functions to be \emph{nonsmooth}; (ii) We propose new algorithm extensions of ADMM that include \emph{relaxation}, which were not considered in~\cite{Franca:2018}; (iii) Only the \emph{convex} setting was considered in~\cite{Franca:2018}, whereas we consider \emph{both} the convex and strongly convex settings; and (iv) In~\cite{Franca:2018}, Nesterov acceleration was considered, whereas here we analyze \emph{both} Nesterov and heavy-ball acceleration in a \emph{unified} manner.